-- 1. The provider must have a medical director (physician); - 2.
-The provider must have a clinical supervisor available for clinical supervision and by telephone for consultation; - 3.
-LMHP or UP under supervision of an LMHP caseload must not exceed 1:25 active clients:
+- 1. The provider shall have a medical director (physician); - 2.
+The provider shall have a clinical supervisor available for clinical supervision and by telephone for consultation; - 3.
+LMHP or UP under supervision of an LMHP caseload shall not exceed 1:25 active clients;